“Infinite Baseball: Notes from a Philosopher at the Ballpark”

 The review in 90 feet or less

-Our attempt each year is begin or close the 30-day series with some really deep thinking.
+Our attempt each year is begin or close the 30-day series of baseball book reviews with some really deep thinking.

 Use your brain.
 See how it connects to your heart.